jhivandb/docs-choreo-dev/en/docs/develop-components/sharing-and-reusing/use-a-database-connection-in-your-component.md

 === "Component-config.yaml file"

     !!! note
-        This `component-config.yaml` is a legacy configuration format.
-For new components, we recommend using the latest version (v1.1) of `component.yaml` for improved usability and features.
+        The `component-config.yaml` file is considered legacy.
+For new components, we recommend using the latest version, `component.yaml v1.1`, which offers enhanced usability and features.

     1. Copy and paste the snippet from the in-line developer guide into the `component-config` file under the `spec` section.